 London is the capital and largest city of England and the United Kingdom.
-Standing on the River Thames in the south east of the island of Great Britain, London has been a major settlement for two millennia.
-It was founded by the Romans, who named it Londinium.
-London’s ancient core, the City of London, largely retains its 1.12-square-mile (2.9 km2) medieval boundaries.
+Standing on the River Thames in the south-east of the island of Great Britain, London has been a significant settlement for two millennia.
+Founded by the Romans, who named it Londinium.
+London’s ancient core, the City of London, mostly retains its 1.12-square-mile (2.9 km2) medieval boundaries.

 London contains four World Heritage Sites: the Tower of London; Kew Gardens; the site comprising the Palace of Westminster, Westminster Abbey, and St Margaret’s Church; and the historic settlement of Greenwich in which the Royal Observatory, Greenwich marks the Prime Meridian, 0° longitude, and GMT.

 London is home to numerous museums, galleries, libraries and other cultural institutions, including the British Museum, National Gallery, Natural History Museum, Tate Modern and British Library.